vitaly/dotvim2/plugins/10-init/files/README.index.md

 > **IMPORTANT:** YouCompleteMe installation seems to be quite problematic.
 One
 > particular problem that happened to me a lot is git failing to featch all the
 > submodules from github.
 In case of such a failure you can try to run `make
-> completion`, which will retry just tthye completion installation. you might
+> completion`, which will retry YouCompleteMe installation. you might
 > need to run it seveal time until it succeeds.

 ## TBD